jerimiah-smiggins/smiggins/README.md

       from django.core.wsgi import get_wsgi_application
       application = get_wsgi_application()
       ```
-      This file can be went to with the url
+      This file can be found at the url
       https://www.pythonanywhere.com/user/USERNAME/files/var/www/USERNAME_pythonanywhere_com.wgsi.py

   6. Back on the webapp dashboard, in the "Static Files" section, make an entry
-  for `/static/` with the path set to `/home/USERNAME/smiggins/smiggins/collected-static`
+  for `/static/` with the path set to
+  `/home/USERNAME/smiggins/smiggins/collected-static`

   8. In the file at `/home/USERNAME/smiggins/smiggins/backend/_settings.py`,
   make sure the following settings are set: